How to snap windows side by side and split screen on Windows 10

 How to snap windows to the four corners of the screen using the keyboard in Windows 10

-If you have a large display and you need to access more than two windows, you can use Corner Snap to fit three or four windows on your screen at the same time.
-If you prefer keyboard shortcuts, it's easiest to first split your screen into two halves, as seen in the previous section, before using Corner Snap.
-Select one of the two windows snapped into place and use the keyboard shortcut Win + Up arrow, to move it to the upper corner of its half of the screen, or Win + Down arrow to reposition it in the lower corner.
+If you want to snap on a large screen and you need to access more than two windows, you can use Corner Snap to fit three or four windows on your display at the same time.
+If you prefer keyboard shortcuts, it’s easiest to first split your screen into two halves, as seen in the previous section, before using Corner Snap.
+Select one of the two windows snapped into place and use the keyboard shortcut:

 As soon as the window is moved, Snap Assist pops up, asking you to select one of the other open windows to fill the empty part of your screen.
 Use the arrows to navigate between the previews and press Enter to select a third window to display on your screen.